OSeMOSYS/otoole/docs/examples.rst

 Examples
 --------

-This page will present example to show the full functionality of ``otoole``.
+This page will present examples to show the full functionality of ``otoole``.
 To follow these examples, clone the Simplicity_ repository and run all commands from the ``simplicity/`` directory.